fanx-dev/fanx/doc/Tutorial.md

 Modularity
 =======
-Pods are the unit of versioning and deployment.
+Pods are the unit of versioning deployment and namespace.
 They are combined together using clear dependencies.
 The pod build script:
 ```
   podName = testlib